amit-sharma-9/markdown-portfolio/_includes/04-lists.md

-- items
-it
+- it
-management
+- management
-gate
+- gate